-ecovery Court The Davidson County Misdemeanor Recovery Court, created in 2009, is for legally involved addicts seeking recovery for a minimum of 12-18 months.
+The Davidson County Misdemeanor Recovery Court, created in 2009, is for legally involved addicts seeking recovery for a minimum of 12-24 months.
 Recovery Court was created to provide free services to participants while under court supervision for criminal offenses.
-The Honorable Judge Gale Robinson, General Sessions Court Probation Department, Davidson County Drug Court Foundation, Public Defenders Office, District Attorney's Office, and numerous partner agencies make up the support system for the Recovery Court.
-Funded by Davidson County Metropolitan Government and the Tennessee Department of Mental Health and Substance Abuse Services through the Davidson County Drug Court Foundation, the court provides many services needed for positive reintegration into the community.
-Under the General Sessions Probation free environments.
-Department, Program Manager Lauren Berens and Probation Officers Theresa Fuqua and Natalie Broadway supervise participants to ensure court-ordered requirements are met.
-Services provided include intensive substance abuse inpatient or out-patient treatment, mental health services, medication assisted treatment, Adult Education classes and GED testing, housing and transportation assistance, drug and alcohol testing, and any other component in which our Probation Officers and the Treatment team can assist.
+The Honorable Judge Gale Robinson, General Sessions Court Probation Department, Tennessee Recovery Foundation, Public Defenders Office, District Attorney's Office, and numerous partner agencies make up the support system for the Recovery Court.
+Funded by Davidson County Metropolitan Government and the Tennessee Department of Mental Health and Substance Abuse Services through the Tennessee Recovery Foundation, the court provides many services needed for positive reintegration into the community.

+Under the General Sessions Probation Department, Program Manager Lauren Berens and Probation Officers Terena Moore and Alesia Putman supervise participants to ensure court-ordered requirements are met.
+Services provided include intensive substance abuse in-patient or out-patient treatment, mental health services, medication assisted treatment, adult education classes and GED testing, housing and transportation assistance, drug and alcohol testing, and any other component in which our Probation Officers and the Treatment team can assist.
 Some participants that successfully complete the program may have their charges expunged.